mallickhruday/Discovery/src/Discovery.Consul/Discovery.Consul.rn.md

+#### 0.2.4 - 21.05.2018
+* Properly calculates UpdatedAt field when getting all services

 #### 0.2.3 - 16.05.2018
 * Fixes a bug where a service is updated when no changes are done.
 This was happening when the host is restarted and all the services were de/registered every time